haroldangenent/update-apparatus/README.md

 Running and testing WordPress updates is no fun. `UPDATE APPARATUS 🤖` will try and help you with this chore.

-> Hello!
-My name is UPDATE APPARATUS 🤖.

-This is my update sequence:
+This is it's update sequence:

 1. Validate dependencies
 2. Crawl website